StrangeGirlMurph/obsidian-wikipedia-search/README.md

 ## Key [Features](#features)

 - Linking Wikipedia articles in all languages.
+- Opening articles and links directly in Obsidian.
 - Hyperlinking selected text.
-- Pasting the articles extract.
+- Pasting the articles introduction.
 - Using different templates for the insert.

 ## Table of contents